 APOLLO Insurance specializes in affordable business insurance (as well as renter’s insurance).
-It offers four types of business coverage: general liability, professional liability, non-profit directors and officers insurance and contents and equipment insurance.
+It offers multiple types of business coverage: general liability, professional liability, non-profit directors and officers insurance and contents and equipment insurance.

 The company also offers very customizable coverage and deductible amounts.
 Especially ideal for freelancers and the self-employed, APOLLO Insurance sells coverage to a large spectrum of small business operators, including fitness instructors, copywriters, beauticians, barbers and more.
 Read our comprehensive review.

 Best business insurance comparison site